tahoma2d/tahoma2d/doc/how_to_build_win.md

 - boost 1.55.0 or later is required (tested up to 1.60.0), but the support build is using 1.55.0 exactly.
 - http://www.boost.org/users/history/version_1_55_0.html
 - Download boost_1_55_0.zip from the above link.
 Extract all contents to the '$opentoonz/thirdparty/boost' directory.
-- Install the following path for Visual Studio 2013
+- Install the following patch for Visual Studio 2013 (Make the changes listed in the patch file).
   - https://svn.boost.org/trac/boost/attachment/ticket/9369/vc12_fix_has_member_function_callable_with.patch